-New Construction and Gut Rehabilitation buildings must be Placed in Service not later than the close of the second calendar year following the calendar year in which the Carryover Commitment is made
+Placed in Service is defined in Section 1 of this QAP.
+New Construction and Gut Rehabilitation buildings must be Placed in Service not later than the close of the second calendar year following the calendar year in which the Carryover Commitment is made.

-Other Rehabs that are accomplished with residents in place during Rehab can be Placed in Service at the end of the 24 month or shorter period over which the required amount of expenditures are aggregated, as provided in the definition of Place in Service in Section 1 of this QAP.
-The Owner selects the Placed in Service date in this case unless local approval is required.
+Other Rehabs that are accomplished with residents in place during Rehab can be Placed in Service at the end of the 24 month or shorter period over which the required amount of expenditures are aggregated, as provided in the definition of Placed in Service in Section 1 of this QAP.

-H. Final Allocations/8609
+H.G.
+Final Allocations/8609